steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 }
 ```

 Everything is ready.
-Use **$cargo run --release** then read on this blog post instead of waiting it to complete.
+Use **$cargo run --release**.
+Then, read on this blog post instead of waiting it to complete.

 (It did take about 17 minutes in my more than half ten year old laptop.
 Hope your machine is faster than this.)